I am not a therapist, and I wouldn’t want to be one.

 And let me just remind you: I never asked for this email.

-It was effectively the email equivalent of being accosted in the street or shouted at on the bus.
-It was “Hey!!
-Can you please help me!
-Wait, I’m not actually going to pause to let you respond yes or no and now I’m just speaking in run-on sentences to tell you my sob story in a way that just leaves both of us feeling worse”… in my inbox.
+It was effectively the email equivalent of being accosted on a bus with: “Hey!!
+Help me!
+I’m not gonna pause to let you respond, because I’m just gonna spew you my sob story in a way that leaves you feeling covered in vomit.”

 If you come at me with 1,000 words, I will not respond.
+Because I will not read it.
 My time and attention are not here for you to throw shit at.

 “My partner isn’t changing and I don’t know what to do”